APCSPrinciples/LED_IOT/README.md

 # Turn a LED on and off over the Internet
 In this lab we will use the circuit from the previous lab.
+We will write a program that allows the LED from the previous lab to be turned on and off by another device (e.g. a computer or smartphone) over the Internet.
 This is similar to way IoT devices work.
-(IoT short for "Internet of Things.")
-We will write a program that allows the LED from the previous lab to be turned on and off by another device (e.g. a computer or smartphone) over the Internet.
+(IoT is short for "Internet of Things.")
 For this lab it will be convenient to have a partner.
-One person will connect the Arduino to their computer.
-The other person will use a second computer or a smartphone to contorl it.
+One person can connect the Arduino to their computer.
+The other person will use a second computer or a smartphone to control it.
 ### Step 1: Create a new program in Scratch for Arduino and enable a remote Internet connection
 Drag a *slider sensor value* block to Scripts.
 To enable a remote Internet connection choose *Edit | Host Mesh*.
 ![](IOT1.png)